SEB-Core/mongoose-recipes/README.md

 const mongoose = require('mongoose')
 ```

-Now, you'll need a new instance of the *Schema class* from Mongoose.
+Now, you'll need a new instance of the *Schema class* from **Mongoose**.
 By convention, the name of this variable will be your resource + Schema to clearly designate it.

 ```js
 const recipeSchema = new mongoose.Schema({